sensejs/sensejs/packages/kafkajs-zstd-support/README.md

-# KafkaJS integrations for SENSE.JS
+# KafkaJS integrations for SenseJS

-This package integrates ZSTD compression codec to kafkajs
+This package integrates ZSTD compression codec to [kafkajs].

 ## Usage